-In his current role, as the Interim Deputy Director of Finance at Lincolnshire Partnership NHS Foundation Trust, Mark is developing a strong awareness and knowledge of strategic management within a large successful organisation.
+In his current role, as the Deputy Director of Finance at Lincolnshire Partnership NHS Foundation Trust, Mark is developing a strong awareness and knowledge of strategic management within a large successful organisation.
 This knowledge is being used to support the College’s management team to develop the continued growth and success of the College.

 Originally from Leicestershire, Mark studied Accounting & Information Systems at Sheffield Hallam University and started his working career at Tesco, where he developed a strong passion for leadership and team development.

 Mark enjoys spending time with family and has a number of interests including Motorcycling, mountain biking and running.